venkatesh3007/youvegotamail/README.md

 4. `npm install`
 5. replace imap server and user credentials in inbox.js file
 6. `node inbox.js`
-7. Try sending an mail to the email address, you've specified in inbox.js.
+7. Try sending an e-mail to the email address, you've specified in inbox.js.